 Also, set up your other ingredients so they can go into the stir-fry quickly.

-When the Fishless Filets are done, you can open the oven door but keep them in there to keep warm.
-Meanwhile, add in the fermented broad bean chili paste turn up the heat a smidge towards medium and let it fry for 15 seconds or so until it really gets fragrant.
+When the Fishless Fillets are done, you can open the oven door but keep them in there to keep warm.
+Meanwhile, add in the fermented broad bean chili paste turn up the heat a touch towards medium and let it fry for 15 seconds or so until it really gets fragrant.

 Push everything in the wok to the side and add your veggies: bok choy, orange pepper, sliced garlic, more green onions, and enoki mushrooms.
 Also add Thai red peppers if you like.
 Keep them whole for less heat, break one open for more spicy heat.
 Fold together thoroughly, then cover the wok and let cook for a few minutes or until the vegetables are done to your liking.

-Uncover and add the Fishless Filets.
+Uncover and add the Fishless Fillets.
 Fold together and serve immediately with rice (or grain of your choice).
 Enjoy!